Thanks to dating apps/sites, dating nowadays is way easier to access.

-The fact that you’d feel betrayed, and that your trust is broken, the fact that they made you question your trust towards them, makes it a form of cheating, because you were not aware of it happening.
+The fact that you’d feel betrayed, and that your trust is broken, the fact that they made you question your trust towards them, makes it a form of cheating, because you were not aware of it happening, is cheating.

 Have a genuine conversation about this.
-I don’t care if it is a long conversation, a messy one, one where both of you cry, talk about it.
+I don’t care if it is a long conversation, a messy one, one where both of you cry and talk about it.

 Is there anything wrong if he’s using the app, but not seeing the people from the app?